Luc Montagnier, Nobel-winning virologist who co-discovered HIV, dies at 89

 Human retroviruses were largely written off as a fantasy until 1980, one year before AIDS was first reported in the United States, when Gallo identified a leukemia-causing virus he dubbed HTLV.
 By the time he started examining reports of AIDS, he had found a second form of the HTLV virus and began to suspect that the new disease was caused by a third.

 Dr. Montagnier’s research pointed toward a cause that was unrelated to HTLV.
-He published his lab’s initial findings in a May 1983 issue of Science, giving a basic description of the microbe he called lymphadenopathy associated virus, or LAV — a reference to the swollen lymph nodes in which it was found.
+He published his lab’s initial findings in a May 1983 issue of Science, giving a basic description of what he called lymphadenopathy associated virus, or LAV — a reference to the swollen lymph nodes in which it was found.
 Its role in AIDS, wrote Dr. Montagnier and his colleagues, “remains to be determined.”

 The article received little attention.
-But four months later, when Dr. Montagnier described his work at a conference of top virologists at Cold Spring Harbor in New York, Pasteur had mounting evidence that the virus was indeed the cause of AIDS.
+But four months later, when Dr. Montagnier described his work at a conference of top virologists at Cold Spring Harbor, N.Y., Pasteur had mounting evidence that the virus was indeed the cause of AIDS.
 Dr. Montagnier was reportedly met with derision during a question-and-answer session.

-The Pasteur Institute’s work began to gain broad acceptance only in April 1984, when Margaret Heckler, the U.S. secretary of health and human services, announced in a news conference that “the probable cause of AIDS has been found” — not by Dr. Montagnier, but by Gallo and his lab, which called the virus HTLV-3.
+The Pasteur Institute’s work began to gain broad acceptance only in April 1984, when Margaret M. Heckler, the U.S. secretary of health and human services, announced in a news conference that “the probable cause of AIDS has been found” — not by Dr. Montagnier but by Gallo and his lab, which called the virus HTLV-3.
 There was a chance, Gallo noted at the time, that his virus was the same as the one isolated at Pasteur.

-It soon became clear that LAV, HTLV-3 and a third virus — subsequently isolated by researcher Jay Levy — were variants of the same microbe.
+It soon became clear that LAV, HTLV-3 and a third virus — subsequently isolated by researcher Jay Levy — were variants of the same pathogen.
 Jousting over precedence and priority began almost immediately, with Gallo claiming that he had isolated the virus without relying on help from the French.
 He said he had gone far beyond their research by establishing the virus’s link to AIDS and detailing its structure and development.

-Genetic testing showed a striking similarity between the microbes isolated by Dr. Montagnier and Gallo.
+Genetic testing showed a striking similarity between the pathogens isolated by Dr. Montagnier and Gallo.
 The viruses they relied on for their research appeared to be identical, or at least taken from the same source.

 In fact, Dr. Montagnier had sent samples of his virus to the Gallo lab, as he had to other researchers who inquired about LAV.
 While Gallo insisted that his work was entirely his own, some scientists speculated that the National Cancer Institute’s cells had been contaminated by the samples from Pasteur.

-Note: Correction: A previous version of this article incorrectly said when and where patent applications were filed for an HIV blood test.
-Luc Montagnier’s team originally applied for a patent in Britain, not the United States, before filing for a U.S. patent in December 1983.
-Robert C. Gallo’s team applied for a U.S. patent several months after that, not more than a year later.
-The article has been corrected.